 Medicaid covers dental services for all child enrollees as part of a comprehensive set of benefits, referred to as the Early and Periodic Screening, Diagnostic and Treatment (EPSDT) benefit.
 Though oral screening may be part of a physical exam, it does not substitute for a dental examination performed by a dentist.
 A referral to a dentist is required for every child in accordance with the periodicity schedule set by a state.

 - Maintenance of dental health

-The Early Periodic Screening, Diagnostic and Testing (EPSDT) benefit requires that all services must be provided if determined medically necessary.
+The EPSDT benefit requires that all services must be provided if determined medically necessary.
 States determine medical necessity.
 If a condition requiring treatment is discovered during a screening, the state must provide the necessary services to treat that condition, whether or not such services are included in a state's Medicaid plan.